kneehit/Customer_Segmentation/docs/index.md

     ## 108  Retail  Other  8797 10646   14886   2471             8969       1438
     ## 64   Retail  Other  9396 11601   15775   2896             7677       1295

-As we can see the categorical variables are same while the difference between expenditure on product categories is small.
+As we can see the categorical variables are same while the difference between expenditure on product categories is small. <br />

 Most Dissimilar Pair